-- (a) If the respondent files a request within the designated time, all parties must be notified as soon as possible by certified mail or personal delivery of the hearing. - (b) The burden of proof shall be upon the respondent to establish that the Investigation abused its discretion in reaching the decision. - (c) All parties shall have the right at their own expense to be assisted in the preparation of their case at the hearing, including the assistance of legal counsel, if desired. - (d) All parties shall have the right to call witnesses and present oral or written evidence and argument.
+(a) If the respondent files a request within the designated time, all parties must be notified as soon as possible by certified mail or personal delivery of the hearing.

+(b) The burden of proof shall be upon the respondent to establish that the Investigation abused its discretion in reaching the decision.

+(c) All parties shall have the right at their own expense to be assisted in the preparation of their case at the hearing, including the assistance of legal counsel, if desired.

+(d) All parties shall have the right to call witnesses and present oral or written evidence and argument.

+(e) All parties shall have the right to confront and cross-examine adverse witnesses.

-- (f) All parties shall have the right to have a record made of the hearing, at their own expense. - (g) The panel may consult with expert individuals or groups in reaching a decision but may not delegate the decision. - (h) The panel shall render a decision by a majority vote. - (i) The panel shall interpret the rules of USA Cycling or those of UCI or its subsidiaries and shall decide whether such rules have been correctly interpreted and applied and whether the penalties assessed are in accordance with those rules. - (j) The panel may affirm, nullify, or reduce any penalty imposed based upon the evidence presented at the hearing.
-If appropriate, the panel shall specify the starting date of the suspension or loss of eligibility. - (k) The decision of the hearing panel is final and binding on the member and USA Cycling. - (1) The panel chair shall provide a written statement of their decision to the respondent and the Executive Director.
+(f) All parties shall have the right to have a record made of the hearing, at their own expense.

+(g) The panel may consult with expert individuals or groups in reaching a decision but may not delegate the decision.

+(h) The panel shall render a decision by a majority vote.

+(i) The panel shall interpret the rules of USA Cycling or those of UCI or its subsidiaries and shall decide whether such rules have been correctly interpreted and applied and whether the penalties assessed are in accordance with those rules.

+(j) The panel may affirm, nullify, or reduce any penalty imposed based upon the evidence presented at the hearing.
+If appropriate, the panel shall specify the starting date of the suspension or loss of eligibility.

+(k) The decision of the hearing panel is final and binding on the member and USA Cycling.

+(I) The panel chair shall provide a written statement of their decision to the respondent and the Executive Director.